 In the past, price fluctuations could mostly be explained by retail interest.
 Yet, as cryptos have become more mainstream, their price behavior has increasingly mirrored traditional markets.
-When viewed as a cyclical, risk-on asset, we can explain some of Bitcoin's recent moves.

-Correlation is calculated on the change of average weekly Bitcoin prices versus the change of Google search interest over the same period.
+Note: Correlation is calculated on the change of average weekly Bitcoin prices versus the change of Google search interest over the same period.
 Sources: Google, Macrobond, and Invesco.
-As of 17 January 2023.
+As of 4 March 2024.
 Past performance does not guarantee future results.

-- 1. Bitcoin and Blockchain...
-How Does It Work?
+- 1. Bitcoin and blockchain...
+How does it work?

-- 2. Putting Bitcoin into Perspective
+- 2. Putting bitcoin into perspective

-- 3. How Do You Value a Cryptocurrency?
+- 3. How do you value a cryptocurrency?

-- 4. An Overview of Major Cryptocurrencies
+- 4. An overview of major cryptocurrencies

-- 5. Cryptos in a Portfolio Perspective
+- 5. Cryptos in a portfolio perspective